 - Safeguarding in Education

 Once you’ve completed your diploma, you will be able to apply to start your degree.
 Access to HE Diploma students typically complete their studies in 9-12 months.
-This means that if you follow this route, you’ll be on track to qualify as a Teacher within 4 years.
+This means that if you follow this route, you’ll be on track to qualify as a Teacher and step into teaching within 4 years.

 Take Steps Towards Your New Career Today!

-Whichever route you take to qualify, you can look forward to a fulfilling and stimulating career as a Teacher.
+Whichever route you take to qualify to step into teaching, you can look forward to a fulfilling and stimulating career as a Teacher.
 You’ll work in a job that challenges you to grow professionally and personally each day, and it’s a role that enables you to make a true difference in a child’s life.

 So, if you want to enrol on an Access to HE Diploma, or find out more information about our TA courses, UK learners should give our Course Executives a call on 01202 006 464.
 Alternatively, contact us online or click below to discover your options!